 A work comp policy has two parts:

-Similarly, business owners cannot put “additional insured” status on their work comp policy, or have another company put its employees on theirs.
+The mistake: Business owners cannot put “additional insured” status on their work comp policy, or have another company put its employees on theirs.

 “Additional Insured” status is a term used for liability insurance, which applies to policies like general liability and auto insurance.
 It denotes that you are offering your policy benefits to another party you’re engaging in business with, and is commonly used (and in some cases, contractually required) by businesses.

 Workers’ compensation laws are regulated at the state level, which means that depending on what state you work in, expect differences regarding:

-5. They wait until it’s too late.
+10. Don’t wait until it’s too late.

-Don’t wait until your coverage has lapsed, you need to provide proof of insurance, or—worst of all—you face a claim.
+The fix: Don’t wait until your coverage has lapsed, you need to provide proof of insurance, or—worst of all—you face a claim.
 Keeping your business covered with a work comp policy can be easy and affordable.

 Need work comp?
 Get a Quote in 5 Easy Steps with WorkCompOne.